 i) Suspension review shall be performed in an expedient manner so not punish an innocent individual.
 The review may be performed via teleconference, in person, or other live methods available.

-ii) Suspension review must include the following members at a minimum: 2 Officer, 2 Senior Enlisted, 2 peers of members choice
+ii) Suspension review must include the following members at a minimum: 2 Officer, 2 Senior Enlisted, 2 peer of members choice

 v) Members may present evidence and pose questions in their defense during such review.